2ni/jira/README.md

 # What is it
-Code snippet to extract dependencies between AIS-EAI and other applications from jira Stories must contain "depends on" or similar. "is linked to" is ignored
+Code snippet to extract dependencies between Stories in Jira Stories must contain "depends on" or similar. "is linked to" is ignored

+If [Script Runner](https://marketplace.atlassian.com/plugins/com.onresolve.jira.groovy.groovyrunner) installed you can use "issueFunction in hasLinks(blocks)"

 # How to setup
 Depends on Python 3